Carlita96/special_course/README.md

 and run it with the following information:
   1. Directory of PCD file.
-  1. X of center right target.
+  1. X of the center of the target.
-  1. Y of center right target.
+  1. Y of the center of the target.
-  1. Z of center right target.
+  1. Z of the center of the target.
   1. Size of cropbox for the target.
+  1. Boolean to set if depth is Z axis (1) or X axis (0).
+1 is default value.
 ,for example:

 `./bigTargetProcessTool ~/Documents/pcd.pcd 0 0 1.5 0.2`